sweet-spr18/feasta/phase1/system-features-draft.md

   * User sees an error message saying "You are not eligible to use this app.
 Must be a St. John's University student and must use a valid school address"
   * User can tap outside this message and re-attempt a different email address.
   #### Alternative Data Flow 2
+  * From the Sign Up tab, the user clicks on the button ""If you're an organizer, click here."
+  * User enters their organization's email and taps "Send to SWEET"
+  * User sees a request pending screen saying "We are verifying your information.
+A confirmation email will be sent to \[org-name@some-mail.com] within 24 hours with your login credentials."
+  * After the email is verified, the organization will receive an email with a link that says "Start posting".
+  * Clicking the link will take them to the app's Post an Event screen.
+  #### Alternative Data Flow 3
+  * If the email address cannot be verified to represent a legitimate organization at St. John's, an email will be sent to that address saying "We were unable to verify your information."
+  #### Alternative Data Flow 4
-  * User enters an address associated with an existing FEASTA account.
+  * User (either diner or promoter) enters an address associated with an existing FEASTA account.
   * User sees an error message saying "This account already exists.
 Please sign in instead."
   * User can tap outside this message and switch to the Log In tab.

 ### Functional Requirements
-> * REQ-1: There will be two tabs - Log In (default tab) and Sign Up - when a user opens the newly-installded FEASTA app.
+> * REQ-1: There will be two tabs - Log In (default tab) and Sign Up - when a user opens the newly-installded FEASTA app. (a) The Sign Up tab will have fields for user to enter an SJU email address and a password to create a diner account. (b) Otherwise, in the Sign Up tab, there will be a button saying "If you're an organizer, click here."
+When the promoter-user clicks on this button, they can enter an organization's email address and tap "Send to SWEET".
+After they click send, they will see a request pending screen saying "We are verifying your information.
+A confirmation email will be sent to \[org-name@some-mail.com] within 24 hours with your login credentials."
-> * REQ-2: The email address entered by the user will be verified to make sure it is an (1) existing and (2) stjohns.edu address.
+> * REQ-2: (a) For diner-users, the email address they enter will be verified to make sure it is an (1) existing and (2) stjohns.edu address. (b) For promoter-user, the email address they enter will be verified to make sure it is an existing organization at St.John's.
 > * REQ-3: When the email address is valid, and is not associated with an existing FEASTA account, a new account in the system will be created for this user.
-A confirmation email is sent to user's inbox.
-The confirmation screen in the app will display the message "A confirmation email has been sent to you!" and a button "Find me free food" that will take user to the app's Home page.
+A confirmation email is sent to user's inbox. (a) For diner-users, the confirmation screen in the app will display the message "A confirmation email has been sent to you!" and a button "Find me free food" that will take user to the app's Home page. (b) For promoter-users, the confirmation email will contain the login credentials and a link saying "Start posting" that will take them to the app's Post an Event screen.
-> * REQ-4: When the email address entered is not valid, the app will display an error message "You are not eligible to use this app.
+> * REQ-4: When the email address entered is not valid, (a) for diner-users, the app will display an error message "You are not eligible to use this app.
 Must be a St. John's University student and must use a valid school address".
-The message will disappear when the user taps outside of it.
+The message will disappear when the user taps outside of it. (b) For promoter-users, an email will be sent to the provided address saying "We were unable to verify your information."
-> * REQ-5: When the account already exists, the app will display "This account already exists.
+> * REQ-5: If the account already exists, the app will display "This account already exists.
 Please sign in instead."
 The message will disappear when the user taps outside of it.

- ## 2. Sign up (Promoters)
-### Description and Priority

-An organization will need an account with which they can post events, not only view them.
-They will contact us requesting this account, we will verify, set it up and return their login information to them.
-If we are unable to verify that it is a legitimate organization they will be informed and the account won't be completed.

-### Stimulus/Response Sequences
-  #### Basic Data Flow
-  * User opens the app.
-The landing page has two tabs: Log In (default tab) and Sign Up.
-  * User selects the Sign Up tab, which then has a button saying "If you're an organizer, click here."
-  * User selects the organizer button.
-  * User enters their organization's email and taps "Send to SWEET"
-  * User sees a request pending screen saying "We are verifying your information, you will receive confirmation shortly"
-  * After the email is verified, the organization will receive an email with a link that says "Start posting"
-  * Clicking the link will take them to the app's create a post page
-  #### Alternative Data Flow 1
-  * User enters a non-valid organization address.
-Only verified organizations are accepted to use FEASTA.
-  * User sees a request pending screen saying "We are verifying your information, you will receive confirmation shortly"
-  * If the email cannot be verified, the organization will receive an email saying "We were unable to verify your information"

-### Functional Requirements
-> * REQ-1: There will be two tabs - Log In (default tab) and Sign Up - when a user opens the newly-installded FEASTA app.
-> * REQ-2: The email address entered by the user will be verified to make sure it is an existing organization at St.John's.
-> * REQ-3: When the email address is verified, a new promoter account in the system will be created for this user.
-A confirmation email is sent to user's inbox with the link that allows them to start posting.
-> * REQ-4: When the email address entered is not valid, the email will simply say "We were unable to verify your information".

 ## 2. Log in
 ### Description and Priority